9 Places to Cash a Check (Including Handwritten Checks)

 Where To Cash a Personal Check

-Here is a list of the top places to get your check cashed.
+Here is a list of the top places to get your check cashed, including handwritten checks.

 1. Your Local Bank or Credit Union

-The best place to cash a check, including handwritten checks, is your personal bank or credit union.
+Your personal bank or credit union is the best place to cash a check, including handwritten checks.
 Free check cashing may be one of your account benefits.
-By visiting your local branch, you could have instant access to your cash.
+You can instantly access your cash by visiting your local branch.

 That said, depending on your local bank options, you might be better off joining a credit union.
 Credit unions usually charge fewer fees than banks.

-Pick a local credit union or bank that offers free checking and is convenient to access.
-If your bank doesn’t cash checks for free, you should look for a new checking account.
+Pick a local credit union or bank that offers free checking and is convenient.
+You should look for a new checking account if your bank doesn’t cash checks for free.

 2. Visit the Issuing Bank

-The issuing bank’s name is located in the bottom left corner of the check, above the memo line.
+The issuing bank’s name is in the check’s bottom left corner, above the memo line.
 Go to your local branch of that bank to cash the check.

-For instance, If the check is issued by BB&T Bank, you can visit the local BB&T branch.
-The teller can then check the account balance to make sure there are sufficient funds to cover the check.
+For instance, if the check is issued by BB&T Bank, you can visit the local BB&T branch.
+The teller can then check the account balance to ensure there are sufficient funds to cover the check.

 If you must pay a fee, banks usually charge one of the following fees: